m7thon/tom/README.md

     should correspond to a version >= 3.3.0.
 - A recent C++ compiler supporting the current C++11 standard, e.g., gcc > 4.8, clang, ...
 - GNU make for building the toolkit
 - SWIG: For generating the Python wrappers to the C++ code.
-Version 2.0.12 or later is required.
+A current version is required.
 - Python/SciPy for scripting
 - doxygen: To generate documentation from the source code